bahrus/xtal-element/README.md

 I suspect that many (most?) components today tend to have a one-to-one mapping between a component and a business domain object fetched via some promise-based Rest / GraphQL / (SOAP?) api.
 XtalRoomWithAView provides help to provide a pattern for doing this, in such a way that the light children will continue to display until such a time as there's something better to see than the light children.

-XtalRoomWithAView keeps track of the "state" the component is in -- i.e. initializing, updating, and also providing support for [aborting](https://cameronnokes.com/blog/cancelling-async-tasks-with-abortcontroller/) requests when the parameters change while in mid-flight.
+XtalRoomWithAView extends XtalElement, but in addition it keeps track of the "state" the component is in -- i.e. initializing, updating, and also providing support for [aborting](https://cameronnokes.com/blog/cancelling-async-tasks-with-abortcontroller/) requests when the parameters change while in mid-flight[TODO].

 I am hoping that the [custom state pseudo class proposal](https://www.chromestatus.com/feature/6537562418053120) will continue to gain some momentum, which empowers developers with some of the same machinery available to browser vendors when they implement internal components.
 If it does, XtalRoomWithAView will certainly take advantage of that promising sounding feature.

-For now, XtalRoomWithAView also conveys state changes via events and  data-* attributes.
-The attribute changes will likely be removed once (if?) the proposal above lands.
+For now, XtalRoomWithAView also conveys state changes via data-* attributes.
+The attribute changes will likely be removed once (if?) the proposal above lands[TODO].

 XtalRoomWithAView also supports something that may only be applicable 33.7% of the time.
 Recall that XtalElement sees a strong case separating initialization from updating, as far as rendering.
 Likewise, sometimes what you need to retrieve originally may differ from what needs to be retrieved subsequently.